 The Washington Park Zoo welcomes enthusiastic volunteers who have a love for animals and a passion for serving the people of our community.
 Zoo volunteers come from a wide variety of backgrounds, and bring a variety of experience, knowledge and skill to the Zoo's operations.
 Of course, no prior experience is necessary, we'll teach you what you need to know.
 Whether you have just a few hours each month to spare, or are looking for a new avenue in life, there is a home for you at the Zoo.

 As a ZooScaper volunteer, you will assist with projects for the Horticultural Department.
 Projects range from light physical duty such as planting, weeding, mulching, and watering, to more physically challenging projects such as moving deadfall and clearing brush.
 The ZooScapers program requires 20 hours of volunteer work each year in order to participate in the next year’s program.
 Various time commitments are available.
-Opportunities are available March-October and Youth volunteers 14 years and older may participate but must be accompanied by a parent volunteer at all times.
+Opportunities are available March-October and Youth volunteers 14 years to 16 may participate but must be accompanied by a parent volunteer at all times.

 Maybe you do not want to do the dirty work.
 Some Zoo volunteers only help with the special events: Kids day, Boo at the Zoo, Parade floats, etc..
 You can be an important part of the fun!